noboruma/s1h/README.md

 - When you press `m` it will select the current entry for multi selection.

-- When you press `M` it will deselect multi-select entries.
+- When you press `M` it will select/deselect all multi-select entries.

 - When you press `e` you can execute a simple command to one or multiple selected host.